yoonsikp/family.md/thyroid.md

   - early stage: low TSH, elevated T4, high CRP, fever
   - late stage: high TSH, low T4
   - decreased RAIU
-  - Treat with NSAIDs, +/- prednisone, with endocrine consult
+  - Treat with NSAIDs, +/- prednisone, endocrine referral
 - Iatrogenic
 - Congenital

 ### Medications for Hypothyroidism
-- Levothyroxine (Synthroid) PO OD, titrate up as needed
+- Levothyroxine (Synthroid) daily, titrate up as needed
   - Taken in the morning on an empty stomach with water
   - For subclinical hypothyroidism start at 1.6mcg/kg, or 25mcg daily